 The first thing you look at is the volume of the keyword you searched for, which is circled in the pic above.
 Then you’ll look to the right of your screen to see relevant keywords.

 As you can see, there’s a long list of related keywords.
 You can use these keywords as the basis for your SEM campaign.
 You can also use it for SEO campaign purposes.
 These are the keywords you want to center your content around.

-Keywords Everywhere not only provides relevant keywords but their search volume, price-per-click, and competitiveness too.
+Keywords Everywhere provides not only relevant keywords but their search volume, price-per-click and competitiveness too.
 You can use this information to deeply refine your SEO and SEM efforts.